 Last week, staff, guardians and survivors joyfully celebrated together as 50 children graduated the Community Care Program in one of Destiny Rescue’s Pilot Projects in East Africa.
-Destiny Rescue is an organisation whose rescue work in Thailand, Cambodia and the Philippines Child Rescue helps fund; we want to share the stories of hope their rescue work is bringing all over the world.
+Destiny Rescue is an organisation whose rescue work in Thailand, Nepal, Cambodia and the Philippines Child Rescue helps fund; we want to share the stories of hope their rescue work is bringing all over the world.

 They shared a graduation processional and time of singing together, and a few survivors boldly took the microphone to share their testimony during the graduation ceremony.